 Save money on meals

 If you are traveling by car, pack lunch and snacks.
 My family stops at rest areas and picnics.
 Most rest stops have a playground to run out some of the sillies before getting back in the car.
 Look for hotels that offer free meals.
 Many have deals where kids eat free, or breakfast is included with your stay.
-Hotels like Homewood Suites by Hilton offer free dinners during the week.
 During your trip, try to make lunch your big meal of the day.
 Not only is it cheaper, it is also healthier not to go to bed with such a large meal on your stomach.

 Rent a home

-Visit sites like Vacation Rental by Owner to find a house in the area you are visiting.
 The cost per night is less than a hotel and you have more room to spread out.
-Some homes allow dogs so you don’t have to leave your pets at home (and pay for a pet sitter).
+Some homes allow dogs so you don’t have to leave your pets at home (and pay for a pet sitter.)
 If you are vacationing with friends or family, rent a house big enough for everyone and share the cost.
 By having a full kitchen, you can prepare your own meals instead of eating in restaurants for every meal.
 If you don’t want to spend your vacation cooking, try crock pot meals and let dinner cook while you are away.

 Kids naturally want to take something home as a reminder of their vacation.
-In high tourist areas like New York City or Orlando, look for t-shirt vendors advertising $5 shirts or hats.
-Unless you have a collection, stay away from expensive key chains, mugs or backscratchers that will end up in the bottom of the closet.
-Consider making a souvenir out at home from things you have collected on the trip.
+In high tourist areas, look for t-shirt vendors advertising $5 shirts or hats.
+Unless you have a collection, stay away from expensive key chains, mugs, or backscratchers that will end up in the bottom of the closet.
+Consider making a souvenir at home from things you have collected on the trip.
 When my family went to the U.S. Bureau of Engraving and Printing in Washington, D.C., we bought a bag of shredded money that we later stuffed in a glass ornament for our Christmas tree.

-Look for local coupon books, coupon codes or online deals in the area you are traveling to.
+Look for local coupon books, coupon codes, or online deals in the area you are traveling to.
 The Entertainment Book, which can be purchased for $35 in most areas, is usually half price in the summer.
-Many large cities like Chicago, Boston and Atlanta offers CityPASS.
+Many large cities offer CityPASS.
 These passes offer a discount to a combination of must see attractions over a nine day period.
 Not only do you save money, but you have the convenience of purchasing all your tickets at once.

 Look for FREE things to do